Back to Blog

 Unconditional Final Waivers in Statutory States

-In all 12 statutory states — Arizona, California, Florida, Georgia, Michigan, Mississippi, Missouri, Montana, Nevada, Texas, Utah, and Wyoming — the unconditional final waiver must use the state-mandated statutory form.
+In all 12 statutory states — Arizona, California, Florida, Georgia, Massachusetts, Michigan, Mississippi, Missouri, Nevada, Texas, Utah, and Wyoming — the unconditional final waiver must use the state-mandated statutory form.
 The statutory unconditional final waiver form contains explicit language making clear that all lien and bond rights are being released immediately and completely regardless of payment status.

 The Standard Practice for Project Closeout